RangerSix/lunar-eclipse-hugo-theme/README.md

 open powershell and type

 git version
-this should give a git version number with on errors.
+(this should give a git version number with on errors)

 go version